TOCA 2: Touring Cars: Gameplay

 TOCA 2 for Windows also has the ability to import skins for each car.
 They can be edited using any paint/drawing program.

+Multiplayer

+The multiplayer mode (known as Linkup Game) allows for two or more players to race on any circuit and also in the Championship mode.
+TOCA 2 is notable for being one of only four PlayStation games (the others being Wipeout 3: Special Edition, Ridge Racer Type 4 and Andretti Racing) to feature a four-player mode using the PlayStation's link cable and split-screen at the same time - i.e., four players compete against each other simultaneously using two PlayStation consoles, with two players per console and connected to two televisions.

+BTCC

+Soundtrack

 The main menu background music features "Retro", and the opening video "Soundclash" by E-Z Rollers.
 Other versions feature "Sole Sentiment" by Ratman in the opening intro.

 Reception

 The game received "favorable" reviews on both platforms according to video game review aggregator GameRankings.
 Official UK PlayStation Magazine said the PlayStation version was an improvement on the original game, with many tracks, but that "the new cars felt tacked on".
 Rick Sanchez of NextGen said of the same console version, "Hands down, TOCA 2 [is] one of the best touring-car sims available, and one of the best new driving games for PlayStation."

 The PC version was nominated for PC PowerPlay's "Best Driving/Racing" award, which went to Grand Theft Auto 2.